Are You Stuck in an All or Nothing Mentality?

 - 2 min read

 The all or nothing mentality is linked to a fixed mindset.
 Good news though!
-An all or nothing mindset can change.
+You can change an all or nothing mindset.

 .